-This is the time of year for parties, receptions, and exchanging gifts.
-Without dampening the holiday spirit, please remember the ethics rules still apply during the holidays.
+Tis the season!
+It is the time of year for parties, receptions, and exchanging gifts.
+Amid the joys of the holiday season, please remember the ethics rules still apply.
 Here are a few reminders as you enjoy this festive time.